JaysonAllman/DTSC-Fraud-Project/README.md

 - Saves **hours of manual report reading** by summarizing key fraud trends automatically.
 - Provides **actionable insights** to security teams and analysts.
 - Supports **interactive filtering** by year, quarter, or All time ranges.
-- Enables **trend visualization** for presentations, reports, or monitoring.
+- Enables **trend visualization** for presentations, reports, or monitoring
+- Allows **custom searchs** for independt reseach and findings.